NajaAFonseca/yeaaa/_pages/Notes-Completion.md

 - Makes sense.
 Would of gotten it right though.
 Probably just a misclick not gonna lie.

 Q6 Inputs provided by customer on food delivery app
 - I thought that the question meant, the credit card or payment info for the purchaser as in the customer giving payment info to the cashregister.
 If I was an English Major, I would've been able to read.
 Actually, I wouldn't even be illeterate.
-Clearly, a questioin issue, I'm all good though.
+Clearly, a question issue, I'm all good though.